andreasstollar/automation-demos/terraform/aws/README.md

+# AWS Terraform Collection
+Here are a few examples to get started launching terraform instances in AWS.

+## Authentication
 1. Set up AWS credentals.
 If you not done so, get your Access Keys.
 Go to AWS Console Services -> Security, Identity, & Compliance -> IAM.
 Select your user, and go to the 'Security credentials' tab.
 Select 'Create access key' make sure you save your key, it can NOT be displayed again.
 If you already created a key, but don't have it, you must create a new one.
 1. Put the access keys in `~/.aws/credentials` formatted like this:<br>
 `[default]`<br>